On the Cancellation of Nuclear Effects in the Valence Region: Analysis of data

+where $r$ represents the SF ratios listed in Table~\ref{tab:avg}, $\delta r_i^{\rm stat}$ is the statistical uncertainty, and $\delta r_i^{\rm syst}$ is the total point-to-point systematic uncertainty.
+The normalization uncertainty, $\delta r_k^{\rm norm}$, is treated as fully correlated across all points within a given experiment.
+For the majority of the experiments considered, $\delta r_k^{\rm norm}$ constitutes the dominant contribution to the total uncertainty $\delta \overline{r}_k$ (see Appendix~\ref{sec:datanorm}). \footnote{For an experiment in which the normalization uncertainty is larger than the combined statistical and point-to-point systematic uncertainties the number of data points considered has a marginal impact on the weighted average in \eq{eq:avg2}.} When multiple experiments provide data for the same target, the individual averages were further combined into a final weighted average:

-The resulting weighted averages are listed in Table~\ref{tab:avg} for each nuclear target separately.
-The recent data on $R_2^A$ for $^3$H and $^3$He from the MARATHON experiment~\cite{JeffersonLabHallATritium:2024las} are also listed for completeness.
-However, they are not included in the present analysis, nor averaged with other measurements, since the MARATHON analysis uses the observation that nuclear effects in $^2$H, $^3$H and $^3$He are small around $x=0.3$~\cite{JeffersonLabHallATritium:2024las}.
-Figure~\ref{fig:emcx03} shows the final combined averages as a function of the mass number $A$ of the corresponding target nucleus.
-To evaluate a possible $A$-dependence, we fitted the points in Fig.~\ref{fig:emcx03} with a function $R_0+R_1 \log A$ and obtained a slope $R_1=0.0005\pm 0.1549$, consistent with zero.
-This result indicates a common behavior of all nuclei for the structure function ratios in the range $0.25 \leq x \leq 0.35$.
-A fit with a constant function yields $R_0=0.9974 \pm 0.0022$ for all nuclei (Table~\ref{tab:fitsA}).
-Remarkable consistency was found when fitting different subsets of nuclei, as summarized in Table~\ref{tab:fitsA}.
-In particular, for the light nuclei ${}^2$H, ${}^3$He, and ${}^4$He we obtained $R_0=0.9973\pm 0.0040$.
+The resulting averages for each target are listed in Table~\ref{tab:avg}.
+The recent $R_2^A$ data for $^3$H and $^3$He from the MARATHON experiment~\cite{JeffersonLabHallATritium:2024las} are included for completeness.
+However, they are excluded from the averages because the MARATHON analysis utilizes the observation that nuclear effects in light nuclei near $x \approx 0.3$ are minimal compared with the corresponding experimental uncertainties~\cite{JeffersonLabHallATritium:2024las}.

+Figure~\ref{fig:emcx03} displays the combined averages as a function of the mass number $A$.
+To investigate potential $A$-dependence, we performed a fit using the functional form $R_0 + R_1 \log A$.
+The resulting slope, $R_1 = 0.0005 \pm 0.1549$, is consistent with zero, indicating a universal behavior of the structure function ratios across all nuclei in the range $0.25 \leq x \leq 0.35$.
+A fit with a constant value yields $R_0 = 0.9979 \pm 0.0023$ for the full data set (see Table~\ref{tab:fitsA}).
+All nuclei are in good agreement with the constant ratio $R_0$ within uncertainties, as demonstrated by the corresponding polls (Fig.~\ref{fig:emcx03}) and by a $\chi^2/\text{d.o.f}=0.21$.
+We also found remarkable consistency when fitting different subsets of nuclei, as summarized in Table~\ref{tab:fitsA}.
+For example, a fit to the light nuclei ${}^3$He and ${}^4$He yields $R_0 = 0.9992 \pm 0.0058$.